OpenSextant/Xponents/README.md

 * ./doc/Examples  shows some Examples of geo/temporal extractors and output formatters
 * ./doc/Extraction provides the core library for geo, temporal and other pattern-based extraction
 * ./doc/XText  documents the document conversion, text extraction library
-* ./doc/Basics TBD -- primarily used in Extraction, however there are utilities and reference data useful on its own.
+* ./doc/Basics primarily used in Extraction, however there are utilities and reference data useful on its own.
 * Javadoc for each module is provided in each folder

 As well, the documentation for each module is in the respective source tree.